Skip to content

 Overview

-• JWT Authentication - Stateless token-based auth
+5. JWT authentication — Stateless token-based auth with password policies and account lockout

-Roles and Permissions
+Roles

 Built-in Roles